ycexiao/scikit-package/doc/source/index.rst

 - Reusable GitHub Actions workflows located in `Billingegroup/release-scripts <https://github.com/Billingegroup/release-scripts/tree/main/.github/workflows>`_.

 How do I receive support?
 -------------------------

 If you have any questions or have trouble, please read the :ref:`Frequently asked questions (FAQ) <frequently-asked-questions>` section to see if your questions have already been answered.
-If there aren't answers available, please create :ref:`GitHub Issues <_https://github.com/Billingegroup/scikit-package/issues>`.
-The team will reach out.
+If there aren't answers available, please create `GitHub Issues <https://github.com/Billingegroup/scikit-package/issues>`_.

 How can I contribute to ``scikit-package``?
 -------------------------------------------